-The Kindergarten Observation Form have been used in over 15 counties in California, as well as in Arizona, North Carolina, Montana, Missouri, and Illinois, and to date, over 100,000 unique child assessments have been conducted.
+The Kindergarten Observation Form and Pre-Kindergarten Observation Form have been used in over 15 counties in California, as well as in Arizona, North Carolina, Montana, Missouri, and Illinois, and to date, over 100,000 unique child assessments have been conducted.
 (For more information, please see the Kindergarten Observation Form PowerPoint ).

 This document provides a brief overview of the KOF and frequently asked questions.
 To request other fact sheets or sample reports, please contact Christina Branom.